 Zoe couldn’t help but chuckle at that memory.
 Andrew was fuming and didn’t appear around her afterwards.

 “Maybe you should stop talking to that boy.
-It’s not good for your cause.”
+It’s not good dragging innocent souls into your lair.”

 She stopped reminiscing and turned to Rubin.